 How Can You Use EatWith on Your Next Vacation?

 Go to EatWith.com and type in the name of the city you’ll be traveling to.
 A list of events will come up that are offered by hosts.
-Read through them and see what appeals to you – they vary wildly from brunch, wine tasting, to dinners.
+Read through them and see what appeals to you – they vary wildly from brunch, and wine tasting, to dinners.
 Read the reviews of the hosts and the description to see if you think there is a good fit for you.
 Read the reviews and make sure you feel comfortable with the host.
 Then simply sign up and pay the fee.
-You will get a confirmation and then the host will contact you via the website and provide you more information and directions.
+You will get a confirmation and then the host will contact you via the website and provide you with more information and directions.
 Hila was great at getting me excited about the dinner I had signed up for!

 If you are a little freaked out by the idea of going to a stranger’s home to eat dinner that’s normal.
-However each EatWith host goes through a rigorous application process to ensure safety and quality before being added to the site.
-Wherever you see the “EatWith verified” icon an EatWith team member or trusted representative has personally vetted all aspects of the EatWith experience, namely: host, home and food.
-But as in any crowdsourcing site, it’s the user ratings and reviews that play a large part in helping potential guests to assess hosts and decide which EatWith experience to try.
+However, each EatWith host goes through a rigorous application process to ensure safety and quality before being added to the site.
+Wherever you see the “EatWith verified” icon an EatWith team member or trusted representative has personally vetted all aspects of the EatWith experience, namely: host, home, and food.
+But as in any crowdsourcing site, it’s the user ratings and reviews that play a large part in helping potential guests assess hosts and decide which EatWith experience to try.

 Interested in Being an EatWith Host?

 She believes “The meal is secondary to the social experience, giving guests an opportunity to chat and get to know one another, chilling out in a cozy home environment over a leisurely dinner.
-Since I work as Creative consultant and Life Coach I was only interested in hosting events sporadically – this way I get to cover my costs for each dinner I prepare and by being smart about overhead costs and planning my menu I manage to make a small profit margin that makes up for a little bit of the time that went into prep.”
-Some who are hosting numerous events are making more of a profit – but like most things, it helps to go into it know what your goals are – profit or pleasure.
+Since I work as a Creative consultant and Life Coach I was only interested in hosting events sporadically – this way I get to cover my costs for each dinner I prepare and by being smart about overhead costs and planning my menu I manage to make a small profit margin that makes up for a little bit of the time that went into the prep.”
+Some who are hosting numerous events are making more of a profit – but like most things, it helps to go into it knowing what your goals are – profit or pleasure.

 I walked away from the evening with new business cards, ideas on events to attend in NYC, a satisfied appetite, and a new recipe.
-Hila was right, beautiful things did happen for me that night over food.
+Hila was right, beautiful things did happen to me that night over food.